scriptrdotio/howto/tutorials/endtoendapp1/README.md

 ![test1](./tutorial_test4.png)

-*If you are not using Postman but, you might find the below code cURL snippets useful to insert into your code on the device side:*
+*If you are not using Postman to simulate the device, you might find the below code snippets useful to insert into your code on the device side:*

 **cURL**
 ```